 Our translators know our project managers are required to choose the translator at the top of the list.
 This has the immediate effect of keeping them on their toes – if they want more work from us they know they must keep delivering high quality translations.

 Despite what they claim, many translation companies choose their translators at least partially based on price (to give them a higher margin) or speed (for a faster turnaround).
 In effect they’re choosing to make translation quality secondary.

 Our project managers can’t do that -they’re obliged to select the translator with the highest rating.
 With us its always quality first.
 Which means less risk for you of something going wrong, and a stronger guarantee of quality.

-Next feature: Our project managers – Go there
+Next Key: Our project managers – Go there

 4. Our project managers are highly skilled, proactive and business-focused

 Business translation work varies hugely and can range from the dead simple through to complex multi-language projects.